Stephen Sondheim: Sondheim on Sondheim and Six by Sondheim

-In 2013, Lapine directed the HBO feature-length documentary Six by Sondheim, which he executive produced with former New York Times theater critic Frank Rich, a longtime champion of Sondheim's work.
+In 2013, Lapine directed the documentary Six by Sondheim, which he executive produced with Frank Rich.
+It explores Sondheim's work through six songs: "Opening Doors", "Being Alive", "I'm Still Here", "Something's Coming", "Send In the Clowns", and "Sunday".
 Sondheim himself acts and sings in the documentary as Joe, the cynical theater producer in the song "Opening Doors".

-Sondheim collaborated with Wynton Marsalis on A Bed and a Chair: A New York Love Affair, an Encores! concert on November 13–17, 2013, at New York City Center.
+Sondheim collaborated with Wynton Marsalis on A Bed and a Chair: A New York Love Affair, an Encores! concert at New York City Center.
 Directed by John Doyle with choreography by Parker Esse, it consisted of "more than two dozen Sondheim compositions, each piece newly reimagined by Marsalis".
 The concert featured Bernadette Peters, Jeremy Jordan, Norm Lewis, Cyrille Aimée, four dancers, and the Jazz at Lincoln Center Orchestra conducted by David Loud.
 In Playbill, Steven Suskin called the concert "neither a new musical, a revival, nor a standard songbook revue; it is, rather, a staged-and-sung chamber jazz rendition of a string of songs ...
 Half of the songs come from Company and Follies; most of the other Sondheim musicals are represented, including the lesser-known Passion and Road Show".

-For the 2014 film adaptation of Into the Woods, Sondheim wrote the new song "She'll Be Back", sung by The Witch, which was cut from the film.

 Here We Are

-Sondheim began collaborating with David Ives in 2014 on a musical based on the Luis Buñuel films The Exterminating Angel and The Discreet Charm of the Bourgeoisie, initially slated for previews at the Public Theater in 2017.
+Sondheim and David Ives began work on a musical based on Luis Buñuel's films The Exterminating Angel and The Discreet Charm of the Bourgeoisie, initially slated for previews at the Public Theater in 2017.
 That date was cast into doubt after an August 2016 reading for the musical had only the first act finished.
 A November 2016 workshop included Matthew Morrison, Shuler Hensley, Heidi Blickenstaff, Sierra Boggess, Gabriel Ebert, Sarah Stiles, Michael Cerveris, and Jennifer Simard.
 After media outlets mistakenly reported that the show had the working title Buñuel, Sondheim said that it still lacked a title in 2017.
 The Public Theatre denied reports that the show would be part of its 2019–20 season, but hoped to produce the musical "when it is ready".
 Development reportedly ceased for a time, but resumed for a September 2021 reading of the show, then called Square One.
-Nathan Lane and Bernadette Peters were involved in a reading of this new work, and Sondheim discussed adapting the Buñuel films in the final interview before his death.
-A posthumous production of the collaboration, directed by Joe Mantello, premiered at The Shed in September 2023 as Here We Are.
+Nathan Lane and Bernadette Peters were involved in a reading of this new work, and Sondheim discussed adapting the Buñuel films in his final interview.
+A posthumous production, directed by Joe Mantello, premiered at The Shed in September 2023 as Here We Are.